 Forty-six peaks in the Adirondacks rise higher than 4,000 feet.
-Locals call them "46ers," and you’ll tag five on this 17.3-mile loop.
+Locals call them “46ers,” and you’ll tag five on this 17.3-mile loop.
 From a parking area on the south side of NY 73, seven miles south of Keene Valley, access the unsigned (and unnamed) but easy-to-spot trail (1).
 Head southwest past a killer swimming hole to cross the North Fork of the Bouquet River at mile .7 (2).
 From here, the trail weaves through ferny undergrowth to another crossing at mile 3.3.
-Just beyond are three tent sites (3).
+Just beyond are three tent sites (Note: There are also multiple tent sites before mile 3.3) (3).
 Camp here and rest up for a big day two.
 In the morning, top off your water; this is your last reliable water source for the next 10 miles.
 The trail gets steeper and rockier and peters out at mile 4.7, at the base of the East Dix slide (4), where a 35- to 40-degree rock slab leads .3 mile to the open summit of East Dix (5).
 Note: If it’s raining, skip the steep scramble for a faint path to the right of the slide’s base.

 Driving From Keene Valley, drive south on NY 73 seven miles to a bridge over the North Fork of the Bouquet River.
 Park in a pullout on the left, immediately after the bridge.
 Beware: The parking entrance is rough.
 Late August is primo (no blackflies).